wshayne/RefGovernor-Public/README.md

 ## Usage Instructions
-Tested and built on Windows 11 with CUDA 12.9
+Built and tested on Windows 11 with CUDA 12.9

 Requirements:
 - CUDA compilers